realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; WiFi Configuration

+##### &#9654; Settings

+This leads to the [Settings page](#settings-page).

+##### &#9654; Update

+This leads to the firmware and audio upload page.

+In order to upload a new firmware binary (such as the ones published here in the install/ folder), select that image file in the top file selector and click "Update".

+You can also install the TCD's sound-pack on this page; download the current sound-pack, extract it and select the resulting TCDA.bin file in the bottom file selector.
+Finally, click "Upload".
+Note that an SD card is required for this operation.

+Finally, this page is also for uploading [custom or replacement sound files](#installing-custom--replacement-audio-files) to the SD card.
+Select one or more mp3 file in the bottom file selector and click upload.
+(Requires firmware 3.3 or later.
+Maximum 16 files at a time.)

+---

+### Settings page

+This page is about how to either connect your TCD to your local WiFi network, or using AP mode.

-Click this to connect your TCD to your local WiFi network.
-All you need to do is either to click on one of the networks listed at the top or to enter a WiFi network name (SSID), and optionally a passwort (WPAx).
+In order to connect your TCD to your WiFi network, all you need to do is either to click on one of the networks listed at the top or to enter a WiFi network name (SSID), and optionally a passwort (WPAx).

 >By default, the FC requests an IP address via DHCP.
 However, you can also configure a static IP for the FC by entering the IP, netmask, gateway and DNS server.
 All four fields must be filled for a valid static IP configuration.
 If you want to stick to DHCP, leave those four fields empty.